kands-code/Learning_C_Primer_Plus/README.md

 This is a record of my study

-> Because of my busy study, this repo probably be given up, sorry!
+> Because of my busy study, this repo probably will be given up, sorry!